How to turn company expertise into a recognizable body of thought

 That’s the difference between consistency of expression and coherence of thought.

-That understanding develops when different pieces of content reinforce a stable set of principles, distinctions, and explanations.
+A coherent body of thought develops when content repeatedly draws from a stable set of principles, distinctions, and explanations.

 A company may publish about artificial intelligence, workflow design, governance, measurement, global operations, and customer experience.
 Those topics can still feel connected if the company applies a recognizable intellectual lens to each one.